AbhiXverse/Solidity-journey/Day 05/Solidity Notes.md

 ```
 contract Coin {

-    // only the deployer of this contract can mint the coins
+    // only the deployer of this contract becomes the minter
     address public minter;

-    // this keeps track of how many coins
+    // this keeps track of how many coins each address has
     mapping(address => uint) public balances;

-    // Events allow clients to react to specific
-    // contract changes you declare
+    // event logs every successful coin transfer
     event Sent(address from, address to, uint amount);

     // Constructor code is only run when the contract